Study in Cyprus

 Student exchanges

-The government has announced a new Turing Scheme for students looking to secure overseas placements and study abroad at an overseas university for the 2021/22 academic year.
-Check that your institution is involved in the programme and offers the Turing Scheme in Cyprus.
+The UK government runs the Turing Scheme for students looking to secure overseas placements and study abroad.
+Applications open each winter for the following academic year.
+Check that your institution is involved in the programme and offers the Turing Scheme in Cyprus for the next academic year.

-It may also be possible to study for a semester in the country through Global Semesters - Cyprus Study Abroad.
+It may also be possible to study for a semester in the country through The University of Nicosia's Global Semesters - Cyprus Study Abroad programme.
+The scheme offers teaching in a variety of courses and has options for credit-based internships, research and volunteer opportunities.

 Course fees